 The Lion King is a popular Disney franchise that began in 1994 with the Disney Animated Canon film of the same name.
 It mainly revolves around a pride of lions who are the royalty overseeing a vast swath of African savannah called the Pride Lands, with the pride's leader seen as king by the other animals.
 The franchise's first three films famously feature many Shakespearean themes in their plots.

-Works with pages on TV Tropes:
+Works with pages on TV Tropes:<!—index—>

-- The Lion King (1994): The most successful traditionally animated film of all time.
+- The Lion King (1994): The highest-grossing traditionally animated film of all time.
 A young lion cub prince gets tricked by his uncle, the king's brother, into thinking he killed his father.
 After the cub grows up, he later learns of his uncle's tyranny and goes to face him to reclaim his throne.
 Part of the Disney Renaissance, it is very inspired by Hamlet.

-- The Lion King II: Simba's Pridenote (1998): The first Direct-to-Video sequel.
+- The Lion King II: Simba's Pridenote (1998): The first Direct to Video sequel.
 The king's lioness daughter bonds with a lion from a banished pride who still sees the king's uncle as the "rightful" king.
 Inspired by Romeo and Juliet and Macbeth.

 - The Lion Guard: Return of the Roar (2015): The Pilot Movie to the franchise's second TV series (see below).

-- The Lion King's Timon & Pumbaa (1995—1999): The first spinoff, set between the first and second films, focusing on that meerkat and warthog duo mentioned above as they have adventures in the jungle they call home and elsewhere.
+- The Lion King's Timon & Pumbaa (1995–1999): The first spinoff, set between the first and second film, focusing on that meerkat and warthog duo mentioned above as they have adventures in the jungle they call home and elsewhere.
 Very different from the first film.

-- The Lion Guard (2015—present): Made for young audiences, this series is an interquel set within the timeline of the second film.
+- The Lion Guard (2015–2019): Made for young audiences, this series is an interquel set within the timeline of the second film.
 The king's son leads a diverse group of animals in defending the Pride Lands.

 - The Lion King: Six New Adventures (1994): A series of short picture books set sometime after the original film.
 The king's son (not the same one as The Lion Guard above) is told about events that happened in the past.
 This series is considered semi-canon.